-In this clip from The Main Event, Jonathan Evans uses an experience with NFL head coach Marty Schottenheimer to demonstrate how God has chosen us for His team and asks for us to maintain the integrity of that uniform.
+In this clip from The Main Event, former NFL player, Jonathan Evans, uses an experience with head coach Marty Schottenheimer to demonstrate how God has chosen us for His team and asks for us to maintain the integrity of that uniform.

 The entire video is above, and the complete transcript is below.